-The wholly owned government corporation created by the infrastructure bank provisions of H.R.
-505 would be called the American Infrastructure Financing Authority (AIFA).
+A bill that is similar to the BRIDGE Act is H.R.
+3555.
+The wholly owned government corporation created by the infrastructure bank provisions of this bill would be called the American Infrastructure Financing Authority (AIFA).
 AIFA would be governed by seven presidentially appointed board members.
 AIFA would be authorized to provide loans and loan guarantees to eligible transportation, water, and energy infrastructure projects.
-To be eligible for assistance a project would have to cost at least \$100 million, or at least \$25 million in rural areas.
+To be eligible for assistance, a project would have to cost at least \$100 million, or at least \$25 million in rural areas.
+Loans from the bank may not exceed 50% of eligible costs.
 The bank would be capitalized with a \$10 billion appropriation.